Ghost-67-G/React-Boilerplate/README.md

 # React Typescript Boilerplate with Tailwind CSS, DaisyUI, Clerk for Authentication, Redux Toolkit, and Global Model

-This is a React Boilerplate project that uses Typescript, Tailwind CSS, DaisyUI, Clerk for Authentication, Redux Toolkit, and global model.
+This is a React Boilerplate project that uses Typescript, Tailwind CSS, Flowbite, Clerk for Authentication, Redux Toolkit, and global model.

 ### [Live Demo](https://react-ts-tailwind-daisy-clerk-redux.vercel.app/)